I started my ham radio adventures while at high school by joining the school's

 I have worked DXCC on all 9 HF bands and 6m and I stand at 339/340 on the DXCC Honor Roll.

 My near term DX-ing goal is to improve my DXCC entity totals on the low bands.
 I am also waiting patiently for a Heard Island DX-pedition to reach #1 Honor Roll.
-Zones 1 and 2 on 80m will complete my 5BWAZ effort which has remained at 198 zones since the late eighties.
+Zone 1 on 80m will complete my 5BWAZ effort which was at 198 zones since the late eighties.

 Contesting: When I operate in contests I use a contest call.